DipCrai/CleanGnomeInstall/README.md

 - flatpak (App manager & repository)
 - gnome-software (App manager)

-If you prefer not to use Flatpak or Flathub, you should modify the script before running it.
+⚠️ If you prefer not to use Flatpak or Flathub, you should run the script with `--no-flatpak` flag.

 ## To execute post-installation script run
 ```bash